-In Mozambique, FHI 360 is dedicated to addressing key social and health issues to improve the well-being of the country’s people.
-To address these challenges, we work closely with government and local partners to design and implement community-level programs tailored to meet specific needs.
+In Mozambique, FHI 360 works closely with government and local partners to design and implement community-level programs to tackle key social and health issues.

-Monitoring and evaluation is an important part of our work in Mozambique.
-Our team conducts assessments to improve patient services in pharmacies, assess the feasibility and acceptability of mobile messaging for health, examine clinical responses to gender-based violence and determine whether health services are appropriately allocated to reach people needing these services the most.
+Monitoring and evaluation are important parts of our work in Mozambique.
+Our team conducts assessments to improve patient services in pharmacies, assess the feasibility and acceptability of mobile messaging for health, examine clinical responses to gender-based violence, and determine whether health services are appropriately allocated to reach people most in need.

-Today, FHI 360 is working to build a sustainable future for Mozambique.
-In addition to providing support for the nation’s most pressing health challenges, our programs focus on bolstering the capacity of civil society.
+Today, FHI 360 is working to build a sustainable future for Mozambique through programs that focus on bolstering the capacity of civil society.
 We strengthen the management and technical capacities of local organizations — equipping them with the resources to better serve their communities — and promote sustainable fisheries and aquaculture practices for enhanced livelihoods and biodiversity.
-FHI 360’s work reaches 11 provinces across the country.